EleutherAI/djinn/djinn/generation/README.md

 The system provides detailed error feedback:

 - **Generation errors**: Missing reference assets, JSON parsing failures, invalid values
-- **Difficulty prefilter failures**: Problems that are too easy (solvable by a weak LLM) are automatically rejected to maintain high overall dataset difficulty.
-These appear as generation failures with `failure_stage: "prefilter"` in the output.
+- **Difficulty prefilter failures** (when enabled): Problems that are too easy (solvable by a weak LLM) are automatically rejected to maintain high overall dataset difficulty.
+The prefilter is enabled by default but can be disabled with `ProblemGenerator(difficulty_prefilter=False)`.
+Failures appear with `failure_stage: "prefilter"` in the output.
 - **Validation errors**: Problem instantiation failures, consistency check failures
 - **Sandbox errors**: Execution timeouts, crashes, security violations
 - **Import errors**: Dataset connection issues, filtering failures, parallel execution timeouts